saramoohead/jsonapi_resources_exercise/README.md

 A failed attempt at a TDD Rails API using the JSON-API resources specification: http://jsonapi.org/format/

-While CURL requests work for both the images and associated captions, I cannot figure out how to pass post request testing.
+While CURL requests work for both the images and associated captions, I cannot figure out how to pass the POST request in the feature test.

-As JSON-API resources is still new, I've found very little on testing.
+Perhaps because JSON-API resources is still new, I've found very little help on testing.
 I tried both approaches in this issue thread, but think something in my set up must be getting in the way of success: https://github.com/cerebris/jsonapi-resources/issues/151.

 ```
 git clone git@github.com:saramoohead/ruby_json_exercise.git